Distributionally robust halfspace depth: Introduction

 \section{Introduction}

-The earliest and arguably most popular depth concept for multivariate data is the halfspace depth introduced by \cite{tukey}, see also the recent survey~\cite{nagy_survey}.
+The earliest and arguably most popular depth concept for multivariate data is the halfspace depth introduced by~\cite{tukey}, see also~\cite{donoho_gasko} and~\cite{MoslerM22} for a survey on data depth for multivariate data mentioning numerous applications.
 For a random vector $\X\in\R^d, d\geq 1$ with the law $\p$ it is defined by means of the stochastic program

 for all points $\z\in\R^d$, where $\norm{\u}=\sqrt{\br{u,u}}$ is the Euclidean norm.
 In words, one considers the probability mass in the closed halfspace $\{\x\in\R^d:\u^\top(\x-\z)\geq 0\}$ and minimizes over all possible directions~$\u$.
 One of the major problems in applications is that the law $\p$ is never known exactly, and so it must be inferred from data.
-However, optimization in the model calibrated to a given dataset often results in a rather poor out-of-sample performance.
-This optimizer's curse is a well-known phenomenon in stochastic programming~\citep{esfahani_kuhn}, and it may roughly be compared to overfitting.
+However, optimization in the model calibrated to a given data set often results in a rather poor out-of-sample performance due to an optimistically-biased estimate.
+This \emph{optimizer's curse} is a well-known phenomenon in stochastic programming~\citep{esfahani_kuhn}, and it may roughly be compared to overfitting.
+In view of its importance for motivation, we elaborate on this question in the below following subsection.